BIH-MI/risk-evaluation-assistant/README.md

 On application startup, two loaders initialize the database:

 1. **ConfigLoader**: Imports complete risk configuration objects from JSON files in `backend/src/main/resources/data/`.
-Each JSON file represents one framework and contains its categories, questions, options, risk bands, matrices, and re-identification thresholds.
+Each JSON file represents one framework and contains its categories, questions, options, risk bands, risk matrix, and re-identification thresholds.

-2. **DataLoader**: Inserts backend sample data (fake patients, example recipients, and example risk assessments) for testing purposes.
+2. **DataLoader**: Inserts backend sample data (datasets, recipients, and their assessments) for testing purposes.

 <br />